-- Hall High has full time social worker who supervises 10 social work interns from UALR.
-Student referrals can be made to the In-house social worker. - Hall High has weekly group meetings for Teen Moms by the Family Development Center and Young life.
-They also have community members that hold group mentoring sessions for at risk males. - LR Central High counselors provide individual counseling and group counseling is provided in the Wellness Center on campus that is ran by a licensed social worker. - LR Central High counselors are trained to conduct conflict mediations with students and their parents when there is a referral. - Metropolitan Career Technical Center (MCTC)- The school counselor on that campus offers individual and group counseling when needed by a teacher, sending high school counselor, or administrator.
+- Hall High has full time social worker; Student referrals can be made to the In-house social worker. - Hall High has weekly group meetings for Teen Moms by the Family Development Center and Young life.
+They also have community members that hold group mentoring sessions for at risk males. - LR Central High counselors provide individual counseling and group counseling is provided in the Wellness Center on campus that is ran by a licensed social worker. - LR Central High counselors are trained to conduct conflict mediations with students and their parents when there is a referral.

+Metropolitan Career Technical Center (MCTC)- The school counselor on that campus offers individual and group counseling when needed by a teacher, sending high school counselor, or administrator.